Invest In Battery-Grade Nickel

 Silver Bullion sells Class I battery-grade nickel parcels, in the form of 250 kg (551 lb) industrial drums or 2 ton (4,409 lb) bulk bags.

-These parcels are uniquely identified physical property, tracked in our parcel ownership list, audited by Ernst & Young LLP and Bureau Veritas, fully insured against loss, guaranteed to be genuine, and stored in Singapore.
+These nickel parcels are uniquely identified private property, tracked in our parcel ownership list, audited by our financial auditor and Bureau Veritas, fully insured against loss, guaranteed to be genuine, and stored under exclusive Singapore jurisdiction.